mikegowen/react-starter/README.md

 ## Create GitHub repository

-You'll want your GitHub repo URL when you initialize npm in the next section, or you can always add it later.
+You’ll want your GitHub repo URL handy when you initialize npm in the next section, or you can always add it later.

 ## Initialize npm